 To reach their conclusions, the DWR team conducted headwaters to groundwater analysis for 30 climate conditions.
-The study centered on four steps: how a changing climate will affect floods, surface water, reservoir operations, and groundwater; how to convey flood water for recharge; reservoir capacity for recharge based on forecasts or Forecast-Informed Reservoir Operations (FIRO); and the need for new or expanded conveyance infrastructure to help with delivery of flood water to aquifers.
+The study centered on four steps: how a changing climate will affect floods, surface water, ecosystems, and groundwater; how to convey flood water for recharge; managing reservoirs for recharge based on forecasts or Forecast-Informed Reservoir Operations (FIRO); and the need for new or expanded conveyance infrastructure to help with delivery of flood water to aquifers.

-Overall, DWR researchers determined that there was an average of 46,500 acre-feet of water per year available for aquifer recharge based on rainfall amounts over the past century, though that amount could shift as the climate continues to change and precipitation patterns become more unpredictable.
+Overall, DWR researchers determined that there was an average of 46,500 acre-feet of water per year available for aquifer recharge based on rainfall amounts over the past century, though that amount could shift as recharge management is modified and the climate continues to change.

 Flood-MAR and the Future

 A form of green infrastructure, Flood-MAR also helps California meet its Sustainable Groundwater Management Act goals, which requires local agencies to achieve groundwater sustainability by 2040 or 2042, informs the California Water Plan Update 2023, and advances integrated watershed management planning.